 You can start on either end.
 Get off at either Ueno Station or Okachimachi Station.
 Walk parallel to the elevated JR Yamanote Line tracks.
-Ameya Yokocho is actually on the inner side of the tracks, but the market has grown and is also underneath the tracks, in an arcade, as well as on the other side.
+Ameya Yokocho is actually on the inner side of the tracks, but the market has expanded underneath the tracks, in an arcade, and across the other side.

 People in Tokyo don't call the area by its official name.
 Everyone just says Ameyoko.